SarahDbnr/adl_SteinVI/docs/source/get_started.md

 (project-structure)=
 ## Project Structure

-The `stein_vi` directory contains the core implementation for training Bayesian Neural Networks (BNNs) using Stein Variational Gradient Descent (SVGD), stochastic Stein Variational Gradient Descent (sSVGD) and Stein Variantional Newton method (SVN).
+The `stein_vi` directory contains the core implementation for training Bayesian Neural Networks (BNNs) using Stein Variational Gradient Descent (SVGD) and stochastic Stein Variational Gradient Descent (sSVGD).
 This package encapsulates all the logic and components necessary for performing variational inference on BNNs.
 It includes algorithms, helper classes, metrics for evaluation, parameter management and plotting functions.

 ```
 .
 stein_vi/
 ├── algorithm/
-│   ├── quasiSVN/
-│   │   ├── local_blackjax_file_adjusted_for_lbfgs.py
-│   │   └── quasiSVN.py
 │   ├── sSVGD/
 │   │   ├── local_blackjax_file_with_adjustments_for_sSVGD.py
 │   │   ├── matrices_for_noise_matrix.py